wavebreaker-lucas/esg_gp_be/README-DATA.md

 - Automatically finds templates assigned to the user's layer and all parent layers
 - No parameters required - uses the authenticated user's context
 - Includes "relationship" field to indicate if the template is directly assigned to the user's layer or inherited from a parent
+- Provides `submission_layer_id` field that indicates which layer ID should be used when submitting data:
+  - For direct assignments, this is the same as the assignment's layer ID
+  - For inherited assignments, this is the user's own layer ID
+  - Frontend should always use this ID when submitting data rather than implementing complex hierarchy logic
 - Provides essential template information including status and due dates

 #### GET /api/user-templates/{assignment_id}/